bmmpxf/mapstory/manual/manual.rst

 You can interact with existing MapStories and StoryLayers without needing to register.
 Simply click the **Search MapStory** link and select either **Search MapStories**, **Search StoryLayers**, or **Search StoryTellers**.

 But before you can create a MapStory, you will need to register for an account.
-Registration is free and easy.

 Navigate to MapStory.org and click on **Register** in the top right of the screen.
-You will be asked to enter a user name and password (twice for confirmation) and an email address.
+You will be asked to enter a user name and password (twice for confirmation) as well as an email address.
 All fields are required.
 Note that the user name must consist of only letters, numbers, and underscores.
 Click **Signup** when finished.
 A confirmation email will be sent to you which will contain a URL.
-Navigate to the URL to confirm your registration.
+Navigate to that URL to confirm your registration.

+You are now ready to create your own MapStories.

 .. _5minmap: